Skip to contents

 x

-• $Attr_Richness_Raster: SpatRaster with richness per attribute cell.
+• $Attr_Richness_Raster: a SpatRaster containing the richness of taxa in each attribute cell.

 perc